 - Keep in touch with your son or daughter on a regular basis for your own peace of mind.
 We recommend a phone call or a couple of email messages per week.

 - Encourage your son or daughter to make the most of their experience abroad by getting involved in campus life at UL.
 Joining one of the many clubs or societies is a good way to start this.

 - Be aware that just as a student goes through a period of adjustment at the start of their time abroad, many go through a similar, difficult period of "re-adjustment" when returning home.
 We provide an orientation programme before the start of each semester for all international students.
 We also provide a re-entry/pre-departure session for short-stay students (Study Abroad) prior to their departure from UL.
 It is compulsory for your son or daughter to attend both sessions.

 - Please understand that if your son or daughter has had a full experience living and learning overseas, they will have changed to some extent and may have difficulty returning to old routines.

-If you wish to get in touch with your son or daughter or have any questions about the programme, you can contact staff at the International Office by telephone or email.
+If you wish to get in touch with your son or daughter or have any questions about the programme, you can contact the UL Global Office by telephone or email.
 We encourage students to stay in regular contact with their parents by telephone and email.
 Please contact us if you have any questions or concerns.